Trillium-Solutions/public-transit-custom-posts/_site/custom-posts.md

 * *End Date* : yyyymmdd format

 In addition, you'll need to supply either the timetable HTML or an image as the post content.

-## Board Meetings

-The meetings custom post type is still under discussion; it's commonly used by many transit agencies but doesn't actually interact with the GTFS in any way.

 [Back to Overview](index.md)